-John Nieto (born 1936) was one of America’s most dynamic contemporary artists, concentrating on themes that transcend mere representation.
+John Nieto (1936-2018) was one of America’s most dynamic contemporary artists, concentrating on themes that transcend mere representation.
 He utilized intense primary colors, applied in bold strokes to give dimension and character to the canvas.

 He concentrated on capturing in his work his unique vision of the subjects he painted on canvases of vibrant, electric hues.
 The bold imagery of Nieto’s dynamic style is the essence of his art through which he sought to evoke a reaction or response from the viewer.
 His art is a synthesis of his philosophy and his technical versatility, a powerful expression of pride and vitality.